trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

   <div class="col-lg-4">
     ![Mining Step 3](/tutorials/images/ethereum-overview/chain-step3.png)
     <p>3.
-Miners compete to valid block for the new set of transactions.</p>
+Miners compete to validate the block with the new set of transactions.</p>
   </div>
 </div>